juanignaciosl/juanignaciosl.github.io/_posts/2019-07-25-Git_recipes.markdown

 you can be sure that only you pushed, with `--force-with-lease`.
 It checks based on the expected references, if you want more details, [this is a good explanation](https://blog.developer.atlassian.com/force-with-lease/).

+How to pull after a force? `git reset origin/my_branch --hard`.

 ## WIP

 There's another common pattern in my workflow, pushing code that is still not finished: